SnugTop/memory/README.txt

 * memory.h
     --> we declare global variables and constants.
 * utils.c
-    --> contains helper methods to get page number, offset, write bit, and to modify TLB
+    --> Contains helper methods to get page number, offset, write bit, and to modify TLB

 The files in this are all in a directory that corresponds to their path in linux.